Halsey Crushes Billboard Music Awards Performance In Dominatrix-Esque Red-Leather Thong Leotard

 — Billboard Music Awards (@BBMAs) May 2, 2019

-Halsey’s track “Without Me,” which was nominated for Top Selling Song, competed with Cardi B’s “I Like It,” Drake’s “In my Feelings,” Lady Gaga’s “Shallow,” and Maroon 5’s “Girls Like You.”
+Halsey’s track “Without Me,” which was nominated for Top Selling Song, competed with Cardi B’s “I Like It,” Drake’s “In My Feelings,” Lady Gaga’s “Shallow,” and Maroon 5’s “Girls Like You.”
 Maroon 5’s collaboration with Cardi B in “Girls Like You” took home the winning spot in the category.